 Looking for the best restaurants for a business lunch in London?
 Read on for our guide to the best London has to offer for an important business lunch or meeting.

-If you want to make sure you are at London’s newest and best restaurants on the best tables with special privileges, contact us about our corporate concierge services to make sure you really impress your clients.
+If you want to make sure you are at London’s newest and best restaurants on the best tables with special privileges, contact us about our corporate concierge services to make sure you really impress those important clients.

 L’Anima, Liverpool Street